UkraineAnimalHelp/Shelters-Management-App/chatgpt/CreatingRepositoryFromInput.md

 ## Result

-To create a `ShelterRepository` class that interacts with a service implementing the `IDBStorage` interface and provides methods for managing `Employee` data, you can follow this design.
+To create a `OrgRepository` class that interacts with a service implementing the `IDBStorage` interface and provides methods for managing `Employee` data, you can follow this design.
 This repository will encapsulate the logic needed to interact with the underlying database via the `IDBStorage` interface and will provide a clear API for employee-related operations.

-### Designing the ShelterRepository Class
+### Designing the OrgRepository Class

-The `ShelterRepository` will need methods to:
+The `OrgRepository` will need methods to:
 - Retrieve a single employee or all employees (with pagination support).
 - Update, and remove employees.
 - Assign employees to shelters and access groups.